About the conference

 The Geneva Conventions and their Additional Protocols call for measures to be taken to prevent or put an end to all breaches.
 They contain stringent rules to deal with what are known as “grave breaches”.
 Those responsible for grave breaches must be sought, tried or extradited, whatever their nationality.

 Observers, which include humanitarian organizations, the United Nations and several of its specialized agencies, non-governmental organizations and other humanitarian partners.

 What are the outcomes of the International Conference?The International Conference takes decisions in the form of resolutions.
 It endeavours to adopt these resolutions by consensus.

 In addition to resolutions, participants also make voluntary commitments in the form of pledges.
-These pledges are an important tool for enhancing cooperation between Conference participants and to support dialogue with public authorities on the humanitarian agenda.
+These pledges are an important tool for enhancing cooperation between Conference participants and fostering dialogue with public authorities on the humanitarian agenda.
 They can be undertaken individually or jointly by several participants, or they can be open for signature to all members and observers willing to support and commit to a cause.

 Are the International Conference outcomes legally binding?Participants are encouraged to ensure that Conference decisions and outcomes are effectively implemented, and are requested to report back on the status of implementation of resolutions and pledges through voluntary reporting.